SriLakshmi-Matturty/LANGUAGE_TRANSLATION/README.md

    ```

 2. **Provide input**
-   - Enter the summarized news in English.
+   - Enter the text in English.
    - Select a target language from the list by entering the corresponding language code.

 3. **Get the translation**